microsoft/azure-health-data-services-workshop/Challenge-09 - MedTech service/Readme.md

 **Step 2** - Deploy a MedTech service instance in your Azure Health Data Services workspace.
 **Step 3** - Import data mappings for converting medical IoT device data into FHIR.
 **Step 4** - Configure Azure Roles for MedTech Service to securely connect to the FHIR service.
-**Step 5** - Install tools for creating custom IoT data mappings for storing input data streams in FHIR.
+**Step 5** - Install tools for creating custom IoT data mappings for storing IoT data in FHIR.
 **Step 6** - Create custom IoT data maps.

 Have a look at [this document](https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/get-started-with-iot) for an overview of the MedTech service deployment and configuration process (you already deployed an Azure Health Data Services workspace and FHIR service in Challenge-01).